-- This project is a partnership between BWSR and the Aitkin, Carlton, Pine, Kanabec, and Mille Lacs SWCDs, with the Pine SWCD acting as the project administrator. - These watersheds need protection as most of the prime lakeshore is developed and present and future development of river shoreland is expected. - In phase 1, we will protect approximately 1300 acres (about 9 miles of shoreline) of high-quality private forests, wetlands, and shoreline habitat. - Protection will be accomplished by utilizing habitatfocused RIM Easements that restrict development and land use conversion. - RIM easement will permanently protect resources while private ownership is maintained. - Outcomes this project will produce a significant and permanent conservation legacy for all Minnesotans. - Healthy terrestrial and aquatic habitat for fish, game, and other wildlife species. - Healthy watersheds and clean water that support healthy fish populations - Enhanced recreational opportunities for all Minnesotans.
+• This project is a partnership between BWSR and the Aitkin, Carlton, Pine, Kanabec, and Mille Lacs SWCDs, with the Pine SWCD acting as the project administrator.

+These watersheds need protection as most of the prime lakeshore is developed and present and future development of river shoreland is expected.

+■ In phase 3, we will protect approximately 1550 acres of high-quality private forests, wetlands, and shoreline habitat.

+Protection will be accomplished by utilizing habitatfocused RIM Easements that restrict development and land use conversion.

+RIM easement will permanently protect resources while private ownership is maintained.

+Outcomes - this project will produce a significant and permanent conservation legacy for all Minnesotans.

+- Healthy terrestrial and aquatic habitat for fish, game, and other wildlife species. - Healthy watersheds and clean water that support healthy fish populations - Enhanced recreational opportunities for all Minnesotans.

 1 Example of Kettle River where biological communities are excellent.
-The fish scored far about the excemptional use threshold and the macroinvertebrates also scored beyond their exceptional use threshold here.
+The fish scored far about the exceptional use threshold and the macroinvertebrates also scored beyond their exceptional use threshold here.